 Established since 2003, Net House Prices is another simple way to see local prices.

 Clicking on the link above and you’ll land on the SOLD prices page.
-Enter in the postcode and the following data will appear:
+Enter in the postcode and the following data will be displayed:

 We would advise avoiding the ‘free valuation’ tools that appear across this website.
 They are often linked to estate agents and not solid data sources.

-Operating since 2004, you can also check sold house prices and other information using this website.
+Operating since 2004, you can also check sold house prices and other useful information using this website.

-Upon entering the postcode in the first tab, you’ll see a list of properties on the street in order.
-Once you click on the property address, you can access a range of useful information as shown here:
+Upon entering the postcode on the homepage, scroll down a little you’ll see a list of properties on the street in numerical order.

 Property Price Advice Valuation